-The Consortium could not have been successful without a whole host of supporters.
+The Consortium would not be successful without a whole host of supporters.
 It takes leadership and vision to launch such an innovative initiative.
 The forward thinking of so many will prepare students to compete at the highest levels of current and future leadership positions.

 The 21st Century presages an increased need for competition, risk and creativity but most importantly, leadership.
 The experiences of UMSL students have uniquely situated them for opportunities and challenges ahead and we look forward to continuing with this exciting work.

-The mission of the UMSL Executive Leadership Consortium/Division of Continuing Education is to prepare students and a cross-section of career professionals to become effective leaders to meet current and future demands in response to regional, state, national and international needs.
+The mission of the UMSL Executive Leadership Consortium/School of Professional & Continuing Studies is to prepare students and a cross-section of career professionals to become effective leaders to meet current and future demands in response to regional, state, national and international needs.

 The UMSL Executive Leadership Consortium is a program of exceptional prominence with a global reach.
 It serves as a model of choice for leadership experiences and opportunities for UMSL as well as professionals in the region, state, nation and internationally.

 - UMSL Executive Leadership Consortium, as a student-centered program, is foremost committed to students and is the obvious leadership choice for the university.
 It provides students and the community-at-large an exceptional resource for leadership education, training, and advancement.